shubham168/Blog/README.md

-# Blog
+# Moviemania
-A simple website that showcases  different blogs from google blogger api
+A simple website that showcases  different movies from omdb api.